fpinscala/fpinscala/README.md

 to get a Scala REPL (prompt `scala>`) with access to exercises and answers, and then for example:

-    scala> import fpinscala.exercises.datastructures.List.*
+    scala> import fpinscala.exercises.datastructures.List

-to import the List package.
+to import the `List` data type.

 To run the sample programs:

     $ scala-cli run .

-gives a list of possible main methods to execute.
+This gives a list of possible main methods to execute.
 To run one of them:

     $ scala-cli run . --main-class fpinscala.answers.gettingstarted.printAbs

-To run unit-tests for a file you can do:
+To run unit-tests for a package you can do:

-    $ scala-cli test . -- 'fpinscala.exercises.gettingstarted.GettingStartedSuite.*'
+    $ scala-cli test . -- 'fpinscala.exercises.gettingstarted.*'

 To run all unit-tests: